sinarueeger/teaching/missing_data/README.md

 # Missing data

+## Knowledge of the learner
+People without necessarily any background in data or working with data.

 ## Aim
 - Inform about the existence of missing data
 - Show the various forms missing data can take
 - Why missing data can be a problem for analysis of data
 - How missing data can be tackled

 ## Topics
 - Problem of missing data